 Zeus didn’t limit himself to women: he once disguised himself as an eagle (his favourite animal) to kidnap a handsome young man named Ganymede, which has been a popular subject in western art since the Renaissance.

 From his many liaisons, he fathered the Olympians Hermes, Dionysus, Apollo, and the mortal heroes Heracles, Perseus, and Helen of Troy, among others.
 In fact, he had so many children that “Zeus” appears over and over in the family trees of Greek gods and heroes.

 Zeus did not have a very happy marriage

 His wife Hera was not happy about these affairs.
 Since she couldn’t directly punish Zeus as the king of the gods, she made life short and miserable for his lovers and offspring.

-She tricked Semele, human mother of the god Dionysus, into asking to see Zeus in his true form.
+She tricked Semele, the human mother of the god Dionysus, into asking to see Zeus in his true form.
 Unfortunately, his true form was a bolt of lightning which killed Semele.

 Io, another lover, was slightly more fortunate.
 Zeus turned her into a cow to hide her from his wife.
 He failed: Hera tortured cow Io by sending a gadfly to bite her.
-But plucky Io swam across the Ionian Sea, afterwards named for her, to Egypt where Zeus restored her to human form.
+But plucky Io swam across the Ionian Sea, named after her, to Egypt where Zeus restored her to human form.